sdawood/dynamo-update-expression/README.md

 Generate DynamoDB Update Expression by diff-ing original and updated/modified documents.

-Allows for generating update expression with no-orphans (create new nodes as you go) or deep paths (ideal for *predefined* document structure), more on that in the examples below.
+Allows for generating update expression with no-orphans (create new intermediate nodes as you go) or deep paths (ideal for *predefined* document structure), more on that in the examples below.

 Optionally include a condition expression with your update to utilize [Optimistic Locking With Version Number](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBMapper.OptimisticLocking.html)